-Independent auditor's report to the trustee of Local Authorities Superannuation Fund ABN 24 496 637 884 on forms SRF 330.2 Statement of Financial Performance; SRF 533.0 Asset Allocation; SRF 540.0 Fees and SRF 702.0 Investment Performance.
+Independent auditor's limited assurance report to the trustee of Local Authorities Superannuation Fund ABN 24 496 637 884 on APRA Annual Return forms: SRF 330.2 Statement of Financial Performance; SRF 533.0 Asset Allocation; SRF 540.0 Fees; SRF 702.0 Investment Performance and SRF 703.0 Fee Disclosed.

-Trustee's responsibility for forms required by APRA reporting standards
+Trustee's responsibility for the APRA Annual Return Forms

-The RSE's trustee is responsible for the preparation and lodgement of the forms (APRA reporting forms) required by reporting standards, made under the Financial Sector (Collection of Data) Act 2001, as listed in Attachment B to Prudential Standard SPS 310 Audit and Related Matters (APRA reporting standards) and for such internal controls as the trustee determines to be necessary to enable the preparation of the APRA forms free from material misstatement, whether due to fraud or error.
-The APRA reporting forms have been prepared for the purposes of fulfilling the trustee's reporting requirements under the APRA reporting standards.
+The superannuation entity's trustee is responsible for the preparation of the APRA Annual Return forms in accordance with the Financial Sector (Collection of Data) Act 2001 (FSCODA Reporting Standards).
+This responsibility includes establishing and maintaining internal control relevant to the preparation of the APRA Annual Return forms that is free from material misstatement, whether due to fraud or error.